User Community Service Desk Downloads

 Notification Templates

-When email notifications are enabled for monitoring projects, emails are sent to the recipients (as defined on the Notifications tab of the project) in the case of an event.
+When email notifications are enabled for monitoring projects, emails are sent to the recipients (as defined on the Notifications tab of the project) when an event occurs.
 The template for these emails is configurable, as described in this article.

 Templates are created on application level, not per project.